Socrates seeking Alcibiades in the house of Aspasia, 1861. Artist: Jean-Léon Gérôme (1824-1904). Image credit: Wikipedia |

 The Upbringing of a Persian Prince

-The Four Tutors
+The Four Tutors10

 SOCRATES: And when the young prince is seven years old he is put upon a horse and taken to the riding-masters, and begins to go out hunting.